Safeguarding procedures and settings for remote learning

 2. Do technical and safeguarding colleagues regularly review communication technologies?

-4. Follow the guidance in the infographic above and ensure any events and issues are logged
+3. Follow the guidance in the infographic above and ensure any events and issues are logged.

 Before you go...

-Make the most of resources from LGfL DigiSafe and other great organisations to help keep children safe:
+Make the most of resources from LGfL SafeguardED and the other great organisations around the UK to help keep children safe: